ktogre/My_blockchain_dev_journey/practical_phase_RemixIDE/README.md

-# My developer playground

-Welcome to my playground
+# RemixIDE Based Smart Contracts

 This repository tracks my hands-on progress as I go from beginner to a market-ready blockchain developer.
 Every contract here is a step toward mastering the Ethereum ecosystem, smart contract architecture, dApps, and Web3 protocols.

-You can view all contracts here: [View all contracts](./contracts/). check out the first week here: [Weekly practice contracts](./contracts/Week_1/)
+You can view all contracts here: [View all contracts](./contracts/)

 ## Disclaimer